Overview

 A vendor's system POSTs to your webhook URL.
 Taskade EVE classifies the payload into a category.
 The classified record lands in the right project.
 The team gets pinged in Slack.
 Durable execution means a failed Slack step retries without losing the record.

-2. Client portal on a custom domain with personalized data
+2. Client portal on your domain

 A four-layer flow: